TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-account-management.md

 * You also may have a lock on an additional items located within the resource group.
 It is recommended to review the items for any enabled *Delete Locks*.

 ### **Unable to update Consistency as well as disable multi-region writes**
-With VNET enabled accounts, the selected user making changes to the account must have permissions on the VNET.
+With VNET enabled accounts, the selected user making changes to the account must have permissions on the VNET:
 * Add the necessary permissions to the desired user to make changes or assign another user with the expected permissions to update the consistency

 ## **Recommended Documents**